Hilton Foods

 Environmental Notes

-• Small inputs of fishmeal and fishoil from marine feed sources are required.
-Feed inputs are not required to be certified as sustainable or responsibly sourced.
+• Only small inputs of fishmeal from marine feed sources are required.

 • Pangasius is native to the Mekong and therefore escaped fish are unlikely to have direct impacts on local ecosystems.
 However, the effects of disease on pangasius farms upon wild fish populations is unknown.
 Juveniles used in pangasius farming come from Vietnamese hatcheries and the trade of wild-caught broodstock is limited.